 Understanding the difference between energy conservation and energy efficiency.

 Many people use the terms “energy conservation” and “energy efficiency” interchangeably, but, believe it or not, energy conservation and energy efficiency are not the same things!
 Energy conservation and energy efficiency are two sides to the same coin, and they are both incredibly important when implementing an energy management strategy for your business.
-Keep reading to learn what exactly energy conservation and energy efficiency entail:

 What is energy conservation?